fun-with-serverless/chaosinjection-lambda-samples/README.md

 * You can roll back the experiment using the AWS CLI.
 The AWS SAM template output includes a named `StopExperiment` section that provides a CLI example for you to execute.
 For instance, you can run the following command: `aws ssm start-automation-execution --document-name "RollbackChaosDocument-XYZ" --document-version "\$DEFAULT" --region us-east-1`

 ### Cleanup
-To avoid incurring future charges, delete all resources created by the SAM template with the following AWS CLI command.
+To avoid incurring future charges, delete all resources created by the SAM template with the following command.
 ```bash
 sam delete
 ```